glycerine/spin_paxos/README.md

 events across your distributed nodes.
 This is powerful.

-Once that order is established (and it takes two round trips of communication to do so), then you can safely commit to that order and write the value that is just a little back in the past;
+Once that order is established, then you can safely commit to that order and write a value that is just a little back in the past of the logical clock sequence;
-safely knowing that you have "the most recent and up to date" value (command) to be applied to disk (to "the state machine").
+knowing that you have "the earliest un-executed" value (command) to be applied to the state machine because nobody else can possibly propose anything lower in the sequence, since their logical clocks
+(their next sequence numbers) are all higher now -- as reported in their messages.

 Lamport gives a very nice example of a distributed locking algorithm for shared printer access.
-Once you've seen this concrete example of how the replicated state machine works (without any centralized leader! and still with first-come, first-served!);
+Once you've seen this concrete example of how the replicated state machine works (without any centralized leader(!) and still with first-started, first-served (nice!));
 with the simplest possible state space
 (who has the printer?)
-and simplest possible commands (reserve the printer for me! okay I'm done with it!) then you'll see Paxos as just the fault-tolerant version of the above (based on the
+and simplest possible commands (just two: reserve the printer for me! okay I'm done with it!) then you'll see Paxos as just the fault-tolerant version of the above (based on the